Current research projects /Completed research projects /

 Background

 The consequences of brain injuries for newborn babies can be devastating.
-They occur as a result of the brain being starved of blood, and therefore oxygen and glucose, leading to the death of brain cells.
+These injuries occur as a result of the brain being starved of blood, and therefore oxygen and glucose, leading to the death of brain cells.

 Such injuries occur in 2 to 3 births per 1,000 full- or near-term births, and around 60 per 1,000 very pre-term births (before 32 weeks).